 How are attorney’s fees handled in a Texas divorce case?

 Attorney’s fees are subject to being divided in a Texas divorce case.
 The most important factor that a judge would look at when determining whether your spouse should pay your attorney’s fees is the financial circumstances that both of you are in.
-As we saw with the division of your community estate, if your spouse earns a substantial, I might have money then it may be appropriate for that spouse to pay for all or a portion of your attorney’s fees.
-This would allow you to beyond more solid ground after your divorce is over.
+As we saw with the division of your community estate, if your spouse earns a substantial income and might have money, then it may be appropriate for that spouse to pay for all or a portion of your attorney’s fees.
+This would allow you to stand on more solid ground after your divorce is over.
 You would not need to be overly concerned with bills or paying for items that you are unable to afford.

-Most of the time attorney’s fees are taken into consideration at the end of your divorce.
-The attorney’s fees are technically considered to be Community property since you and your spouse will be married up until the point where a judge signs the final decree of divorce.
-You can present the totality of your attorney’s fees to a judge at this time and allow him or her to consider the circumstances we have discussed when determining whether the property should be divided in a certain way or whether attorney’s fees should be ordered for one spouse to pay or the other.
+Most of the time, attorney’s fees are taken into consideration at the end of your divorce.
+These fees are typically considered community property, as you and your spouse remain married until a judge signs the final decree of divorce.
+You can present the total amount of your attorney’s fees to the judge at this time and allow them to factor in the circumstances we’ve discussed when determining how property should be divided.
+The judge may also decide whether one spouse should pay the other’s attorney fees based on the principles of equitable distribution, ensuring fairness in how the financial responsibilities are handled.

 Finally, interim attorney’s fees may be ordered for payment during the divorce.
 This means that your spouse would be responsible for any costs while the case is ongoing.
 This is as opposed to paying out attorney’s fees at the end of your case.
 You may even see a judge order you to take out a loan to pay for these attorney’s fees if they are ordered during the divorce.
 Having children involved in your divorce also creates another circumstance where the payment of attorney’s fees may be ordered.